You are here

 These tasks should be different from the ones used regularly, and they should also differ from the customary tests.
 First of all, instead of a separate grammar or reading test, you offer a test which combines various aspects of language learning.
 Moreover, you may set a rather condensed time limit: while any exam presupposes a lot of time allotted for every aspect, and may even be conducted on various days, you may suggest that your students do all the four types of tasks on one day, usually within two standard periods of 45–50 minutes each.

 Tell your students that they are going to read a text from which several words have been removed.
 They should read the text and choose the necessary words from a list of 20.
 They should also change the form of the word where necessary.
 There are five words which they do not need to use.
 The score is 15 points.
-If you wish, you may use Worksheet 1.
+If you wish, you may use task 1 below.

 Tell your students that they are going to read a letter and write their own reply to it.
 They should find the five 'hidden' questions which they must answer.
 Warn them that the total score for the letter is 25 points, five for the answers, and twenty for the letter.
-One point is lost if there is a mistake in spelling, grammar, etc. If you wish, you may use Worksheet 2.
+One point is lost if there is a mistake in spelling, grammar, etc. If you wish, you may use task 2 below.

 Finally, work out a system of points awarded for every task, and explain it to your students, so that they will be able to add up the score and see which one is really the best.

 Repeat the testing in mid-term, or at the end of the term, using different tasks.